craftcms/docs/docs/4.x/installation.md

 ## Quick-Start

-Your journey with Craft begins on your local machine, with [DDEV](https://ddev.readthedocs.io/en/stable/).
+Your journey with Craft begins on your local machine, using [DDEV](https://ddev.readthedocs.io/en/stable/).
 DDEV is a Docker-based PHP development environment that streamlines the creation and management of resources required by a Craft project.

+This may sound unusual if you’re coming from other PHP-based CMS products—

 ::: tip
-We [strongly recommend](#why-ddev) DDEV for new Craft projects, but offer [alternate installation methods](#alternative-installation-methods) for anyone with a preexisting environment or preferred workflow that meets its [requirements](./requirements.md).
+While we [strongly recommend](#why-ddev) DDEV for new Craft projects, [alternate installation methods](#alternative-installation-methods) are available for anyone with a preexisting environment or preferred workflow that meets its [requirements](./requirements.md).
 :::

 [Install or update DDEV](https://ddev.readthedocs.io/en/stable/users/install/), then follow these steps: